Music of Game of Thrones: Composition and recording

-The process of composition is essentially the same throughout the series.
-Once the filming is nearly completed, episodes are sent to Djawadi either singly or in batches of multiple episodes as they were being edited together but often before any special effects added to the footage.
+The process of composition was essentially the same throughout the series.
+Once the filming was nearly completed, episodes were sent to Djawadi either singly or in batches of multiple episodes as they were being edited together but often before any special effects added to the footage.
 Benioff and Weiss would also inform Djawadi in advance of the need to expand a theme or create new themes for characters.
 Djawadi wrote all the music in Santa Monica, California.
-Asked in an interview about the overall process of composing the music and how it is used in the series, Djawadi said: "I sit with David and Dan and we do what's called a spotting session where we watch the entire episode and then discuss when music should start and stop.
+Asked in an interview about the overall process of composing the music and how it was used in the series, Djawadi said: "I sit with David and Dan and we do what's called a spotting session where we watch the entire episode and then discuss when music should start and stop.
 Everybody's very involved with that.
 And it constantly gets played with.
 What I love about Game of Thrones is that the positioning of the music is so well done, because it's not overdone.
 When the music cuts in, it really has something to say."

 The recordings of most of the soundtracks were conducted in Prague with The Czech Film Orchestra and Choir.
 Djawadi interacted with the orchestra over the internet and was present during the entire recording session, giving comments on the recordings via the internet.